Molly Jahn: Career

 Jahn (originally Kyle) graduated with BA in biology (with Distinction) from Swarthmore College in 1980.
 She subsequently completed a master's degree at MIT in 1983 and obtained her doctorate in plant breeding and plant pathology from Cornell University in 1988.
-She was appointed assistant, associate and finally full professor of plant breeding and plant biology at Cornell University from 1991-2006.
+She was appointed assistant, associate and finally full professor of plant breeding and plant biology at Cornell University from 1991 to 2006.
 She moved to University of Wisconsin-Madison where she was dean of the College of Agricultural and Life Sciences, and director of the Wisconsin Experiment Station from 2006 - 2011 and continues as professor of agronomy.

-She also holds appointments outside University of Wisconsin-Madison.
-During 2009-10, she was Deputy and Acting Under Secretary of Research, Education, and Economics at the U.S. Department of Agriculture.
-She was seconded to NASA in 2019-20 and will continue as 25%-time Director of Strategic Outreach, NASA Harvest Consortium into 2022.
+She also hold appointments outside University of Wisconsin-Madison.
+During 2009–10, she was Deputy and Acting Under Secretary of Research, Education, and Economics at the U.S. Department of Agriculture.
+She was seconded to NASA in 2019-20 and continued as 25%-time Director of Strategic Outreach, NASA Harvest Consortium into 2022.